 3) Property contributions are generally valued at fair market value.
 Exceptions include short-term capital gain property, in which case the deduction is equal to the donor’s basis.
 The rules regarding valuation of property are complex.
 IRS Publication 561 offers a basic guide, but your clients should work with a tax professional (and possibly a valuation expert) to ensure that a proper deduction is taken.

 4) Clients may carry over contributions that they aren’t able to deduct in the current year for up to five years, if they continue to itemize their deductions.
-But if your client is subject to the Pease limitation on itemized deductions, his or her charitable deduction may be drastically reduced.
+The Pease limitation, which previously put a cap on itemized deductions for certain individuals, was suspended under the Tax Cuts and Jobs Act.

 Again, it’s vital to enlist a tax professional to ensure that requirements are met.
 Otherwise, your careful planning can quickly go to waste.